Who can apply for a beginner grant?

 Applications and all requested documents must be submitted in English.

-What type of clinical research is eligible for support?
+What types of clinical research are eligible for support?

 What is expected from the mentor and from the host clinic?

-The mentor must guarantee in a written confirmation 1) personal supervision of the grantee, 2) integration into the research activities of the host institution and 3) access to the necessary infrastructure for the entire duration of the grant.
+The mentor must guarantee in a written confirmation 1) personal supervision of the grantee, 2) integration into the research activities of the host institution, and 3) access to the necessary infrastructure for the entire duration of the grant.
 The amount of financial support offered (consumables, etc.) must also be specified.
-In addition, the mentor is expected to comment on the project and to provide a position or funding options to support the applicant beyond the grant period for her/his next career steps.
+In addition, the mentor is expected to comment on the project and to provide a position or funding options to support the applicant beyond the grant period for his or her next career steps.

-The department responsible of the host clinic must guarantee in a binding letter that the requested research time will be freed up from clinical activities during the entire support period.
-For project grants, the portion of the salary reserved for research must, in addition, be confirmed in writing by the host institution.
+The clinic director must guarantee in a binding letter that the requested research time will be freed up from clinical activities during the entire support period.
+For project grants, the portion of the salary reserved for research must additionally be confirmed in writing by the host institution.

 How much time must be reserved for research during the grant period?

-For beginner grants, applicants can request, in accordance with their mentor and the department responsible of their clinic, the amount of protected time that best fits their research project and career objectives within the CHF 75’000.– that can be awarded.
-The percentage of salary reserved for research and the corresponding requested amount must be specified in the budget submitted with the application.
-The amount granted to cover research activities, including the social contribution of the employer, depends on the local salary range of each host institution and must be clarified by the applicant before the submission of the application.
+For beginner grants, applicants can request the amount of protected time that best fits their research project and career objectives within the CHF 75’000 that can be awarded, in agreement with their mentor and the clinic director.
+The percentage of salary reserved for research and the corresponding requested amount must be specified in the budget.
+The amount granted covers research activities, including the social contribution of the employer, and depends on the local salary range of each host institution.
+This must be clarified by the applicant before the submission of the application.

-For project grants, the amount of time reserved for research with the corresponding salary must be guaranteed by the host institution and described in the application.
+For project grants, the percentage of protected research time with the corresponding salary must be defined in the application and guaranteed by the host institution.
 The planned percentage of protected time must be realistic to attain the objectives of the research plan.

 What kind of costs can be covered by a beginner grant?

-A beginner grant covers the portion of the main applicant's salary reserved for research activities during the support period (direct research costs for consumables and equipment as well as training fees must be covered by the host institution).
+A beginner grant covers the portion of the main applicant's salary reserved for research activities during the support period.
+The host institution must cover the direct research costs for consumables and equipment as well as training, conference, and publication fees.

 What kind of costs can be covered by a project grant?

-A project grant covers the direct research costs necessary to the realization of the project (costs for consumables, equipment, etc.).
+A project grant covers the direct research costs necessary to realize the project (costs for consumables, equipment, etc.).
 The salary of the main applicant reserved for research during the grant period must be covered by the host institution.
-A project grant is attributed ad-personam to the grantee, to consolidate the research experience gained during the beginner grant period.
-It is thus not meant to hire another researcher to realize the proposed project.
+A project grant is attributed ad personam, allowing the grantee to consolidate the research experience gained during the beginner grant period.
+The grant is thus not intended to employ another researcher to realize the proposed project.

-What is expected in term of theoretical training during the grant?
+What is expected in terms of theoretical training during the grant?

 Grantees are expected to gain basic knowledge in clinical research during the support period.
-They are encouraged to attend courses, offered e.g. by the CTU network, which best fit their clinical specialty and career objectives.
+They are encouraged to attend courses that best fit their clinical specialty and career objectives, offered for instance by the CTU network.
 The type of courses that they plan to attend and the expected degree must be specified in the application.